 Click here for my decorating advice about choosing a white paint colour.

 This post is really fun because I asked all my True Colour Experts™ to give me their best advice.

 23 Decorating Secrets (only an interior designer will tell you)

 The first tip that arrived in my inbox might just be the best one!

 1. Measure your furniture BEFORE you go out to shop for coffee and end tables!

 — Interior Designer doing measures for Lazboy, Carol Ann Makely

-“Okay, so you’re going out the door to the store to buy new end tables and a coffee table, STOP RIGHT THERE.
-Get out a notebook and measuring tape, measure the height of the sofa arm or chair arm you want to place a table beside.
+“Okay, so you’re headed out the door to buy new end tables and a coffee table, STOP RIGHT THERE.
+Get out a notebook and a measuring tape.
+Measure the height of the sofa arm or chair arm you want to place a table beside.
 You will need this measurement to find the right height of your end table or tables.